 How does the Viva Phonics program teach reading?

 With Viva Phonics, students learn how to read by studying letter-sound relationships.
 We build the habit of reading words from left to right and blending all through the word.
-In contrast, many schools follow curriculum that is based on 3-cueing, where students are taught to use pictures, other words, or the first letter to make a guess.
-Ever witnessed your child look around the page or the room to find what an unknown word says?
+In contrast, some of the most popular reading programs are based on 3-cueing, where students are taught to use pictures, other words, or the first letter to make a guess.
+Have you ever witnessed your child stray from a word to figure out what it says?
 Good readers don’t do this!

 Why does my child struggle in reading?